Max-Margin based Discriminative Feature Learning

 \subsection{Optimization Procedure}

 We first introduce how to solve the optimization problem in the binary classification case.
 The objective function (\ref{equ:objg}) is not convex with respect to the variables $\mathbf{w}$, $b$, and $\mathbf{P}$ simultaneously.
 Therefore it is unrealistic to expect an algorithm to easily find the global minimum of $J$.
-Therefore, we adopt an alternating optimization strategy that is popular in machine learning field \cite{cai2008non}.
+Therefore, we adopt an alternating optimization strategy to find the local minimum.
 Under this scheme, we update $\mathbf{P}$, $\mathbf{w}$, and $b$ in an alternating manner.

 {Update} $\mathbf{P}$, with fixed $\mathbf{w}$ and $b$: When $\mathbf{w}$ and $b$ are fixed, (\ref{equ:objg}) becomes a convex problem, so $\mathbf{P}$ can be obtained by minimizing the following objective function: